ourworldfreezone/info_freezone/src/products/foundation.md

 ### Conclusion

-Digital Foundations represent a novel and valuable addition to the types of companies available within the Digital Free Zone.
+Digital Foundations represent a novel and valuable addition to the types of companies available within the digital free zone.
 They blend the operational capabilities of a business company with the ethical commitment of a non-profit entity.

 This balance allows them to pursue ambitious goals without the profit-driven constraints of typical corporations.
-Moreover, the digital tools and flexible governance options ensure an efficient and transparent operation, aligning with the innovative spirit of the Digital FreeZone.
+Moreover, the digital tools and flexible governance options ensure an efficient and transparent operation, aligning with the innovative spirit of the digital free zone.